turbot/steampipe-plugin-gcp/docs/index.md

 By default, the GCP plugin uses your [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default) to connect to GCP.
 If you have not set up ADC, simply run `gcloud auth application-default login`.
 This command will prompt you to log in, and then will download the application default credentials to ~/.config/gcloud/application_default_credentials.json.

-For users with multiple GCP project and more complex authentication use cases, here are some examples of advanced configuration options:
+For users with multiple GCP projects and more complex authentication use cases, here are some examples of advanced configuration options:

 ### Use a service account